nagasudhirpulla/taming_python/blog/skills/folium_inject_html.md

 mapObj.save('output.html')
 ```

-Similar to the above example, we can also inject css by injecting the styl
+Similar to the above example, we can also inject css by injecting the ```style``` tag into the HTML body of the map

 ### References
 * Bootstrap Glyphicons - https://getbootstrap.com/docs/3.3/components/